l-ramirez-lopez/resemble/README.md

 ```
 install.packages('resemble')
 ```
-If you do not have the following packages installed, soemtimes is better to install them first
+If you do not have the following packages installed, in some cases it is better to install them first
 ```
 install.packages('Rcpp')
 install.packages('RcppArmadillo')